-The Cavalier King Charles Spaniel is part of the American Kennel Club Toy Group.
-Dogs in the Toy Group were bred to be loving, loyal lap dogs and companions.
+The Cavalier King Charles spaniel is part of the American Kennel Club Toy Group.
+Toy dogs were bred to be loving, loyal lap dogs and companions.
 The Cavalier is as sweet as they come.
 This breed can get along with almost every person and animal imaginable, including cats.
 These are adaptable and gentle little dogs.

 04 of 10

 If you recall Lassie (a rough collie), you know that collies are lovers, not fighters.
 Although not all herding breeds live well with cats, border collies are a bit mellower than some herding breeds.
 Border collies are exceptionally gentle with children and most family pets, even those of the feline persuasion.

 Physical Characteristics: Medium-sized; rough or smooth medium-length double coat; body is slightly longer than it is tall; long head that comes to a point at the nose with ears standing erect with tips curling overContinue to 5 of 10 below.

 One of the most popular breeds in the world, the golden retriever is a truly gentle dog, and its good manners extend to cats as well as people.
 Golden retrievers are loving and sweet-natured, as well as adaptable and outgoing.
 Most goldens can live successfully with cats as long as they are properly introduced.

 Weight: 55 to 75 pounds

 Physical Characteristics: Sturdy, muscular, medium-size dog with a lustrous gold coat with a broad head, friendly and intelligent eyes, and short ears